-I found lamprophryes in Montana & Wyoming & identified several hundred cryptovolcanic structures within & surrounding the State Line that are likely diamond deposits (these remain unexplored).
-A few of these include Indian Guide, Twin Mountain, Happy Jack & others.
-I expanded my research & found similar cyptovolcanic structures in Canada & even in the Kimberley region of South Africa.
+I searched for kimberlite, lamproite and lamprophrye in California, Kansas, Montana & Wyoming & identified several hundred cryptovolcanic structures within & surrounding the State Line in Colorado and Wyoming that are likely diamond deposits (these remain unexplored).
+A few include Indian Guide, Twin Mountain, Happy Jack & others.
+I expanded my research & found cyptovolcanic structures in Canada & even in the Kimberley region of South Africa.
 I found a major district of 50+ anomalies sitting along the interstate in the US!

-Commercial deposits occur in placers, kimberlite and/or lamproite & I'll bet other commercial deposits will be found in lamprophryre in the future.
-The diamond deposits south of Laramie were in kimberlite & placers.
-The kimberlites are deeply eroded & spilled millions of diamonds into the surrounding streams, but no one has ever systematically looked for diamond in the creeks (even so, diamonds were accidentally recovered in Rabbit Creek and hundreds were recovered in George Creek, and several including a 6.2 carat diamond were recovered in Fish Creek, but the rest of the streams are UNPROSPECTED!
+The diamond deposits south of Laramie are in kimberlite & placers.
+The kimberlites are deeply eroded & spilled millions of diamonds into the surrounding streams, but no one ever systematically looked for diamond in the creeks (even so, diamonds were accidentally recovered in Rabbit Creek along with a 5 carat diamond, and hundreds were recovered in George Creek, and several including a 6.2 carat diamond were recovered in Fish Creek, but the rest of the streams are UNPROSPECTED!

 Kimberlite is a ultrabasic, potassic igneous rock that erupts along fractures from 90 to 120 mi depths.
 They typically occur in very old cratons & cratonized rocks (basically ancient continental cores that consist of >1.5 billion year old granite, gneiss & schist).
 The magma, under pressure rises rapidly from the mantle because of the great depth & because of considerable water vapor & carbon dioxide under pressure.
 Some suggest gaseous emplacement velocities of kimberlite are on the order of Mach 3.
 The eruption is relatively cool: CO2 gas expands cooling the magma such that emplacement temperatures of 32 degree F are not uncommon.
 This collection of unusual characteristics results in small, circular maar-like volcanoes (without cones) & dikes that are structurally controlled.